FIELD TRIPS AND TALKS

 Click on links below to read about recent trips, and see a selection of photos.

-September 24 and October 1, 2011- Schreibers Meadow cinder cone, lava, and tephra.
-This trip climbs a cinder cone on the south flank of Mount Baker, and visits lava and scoriaceous tephra deposits.
+September and October 2011- Schreibers Meadow cinder cone, lava, and tephra.
+This trip hikes cross country up a cinder cone on the south flank of Mount Baker, and visits lava and scoria (cinder) deposits.

 Dave Lewis, Kevin Scott, and Dave Tucker show hikers tephra in soil layers.